 Liaising with service providers: House cleaners, snow removal, pest control, landscapers, propane deliveries, and home appraisals

-Neighborly interactions: Managed Airbnb guest interactions in attached rental spaces, watched neighbors’ chickens for long weekends—both a testament to the fact that, as your ambassador, we will always make it a point to represent you well when sitting your home
+Neighborly interactions: Managed Airbnb guest and full-time tenant interactions in attached rental spaces, watched neighbors’ chickens for long weekends—a testament to the fact that, as your ambassador, we will always make it a point to represent you well when sitting your home

 --Housesitting by the Numbers--